 1. Epidermoid Cyst

 Epidermoid cysts are small, round, slow-growing bumps that develop under your skin.
 Also known as sebaceous cysts, these cysts are hard lumps that are caused due to skin follicles being filled with keratin, a protein found in our skin and hair.
 It can also be caused by damage or injury to the follicles.
+They are usually painless and might not need treatment unless it becomes painful due to inflammation.
 The symptoms of epidermoid cysts are red, swelling, or yellow foul-smelling discharge that comes out of the bumps.
 Predominantly diagnosed in males, these bumps develop after thirty and are commonly found on your face, neck, or torso (1).

 Dermatofibromas are reddish-brown cell lesions that develop on the skin.
 Commonly found in females more than males, these bumps are found on our backs, hands, and feet.
 While research is scarce as to what causes these bumps, in most cases, they have been linked to insect bites, injuries, or wounds from wood splinters (2).